Army dentist trains his Soldiers on CAD/CAM technology

 |0

-This work, Army dentist trains his Soldiers on CAD/CAM technology, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army dentist trains his Soldiers on CAD/CAM technology, by Kirk Frady, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT